TexasInstruments/edgeai/readme_sdk.md

 ## Tools & Repositories

+These links are provided for information only.
+Most of these repositories (or their binary installers) are packaged directly in the SDK or is downloaded in the SDK.
+If you need to manually clone any of these repositories, SDK documentation will provide that information.

 **[edgeai-gst-plugins](https://github.com/TexasInstruments/edgeai-gst-plugins)**: Repository to host GStreamer plugins for TI's EdgeAI class of devices

+**[edgeai-tiovx-modules](https://github.com/TexasInstruments/edgeai-tiovx-modules)**: Repository to host TI's OpenVx modules used in EdgeAI SDK.
+These modules serve as the bridge between EdgeAI's custom GStreamer elements and underlying hardware accelerators and DSPs on Jacinto and Sitara class of processors.

 **[tensorflow](https://github.com/TexasInstruments/tensorflow)**: TensorFlow is an end-to-end open source platform for machine learning.
 It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.
 Please see the branch **tidl-j7** for changes specific to our device.